sinak/sinak.github.com/_posts/2016-02-01-bing-ads-optimization-program.md

 I'm all for special optimization.
 Sounds great, right?

 Turns out, not so much.
-Here's what's really happening: **Bing Ads is hijacking its customer's accounts and maxing out their daily budgets.**
+Here's what's really happening: **Bing Ads is hijacking its customers' accounts and maxing out their daily budgets.**

 From their email: